JavaCode7/Caesium/README.md

 ### Parser
 - [ ] Fix exprlevel4() to accept negative numbers
+- [ ] Add strings and other datatypes

 ### Compiler, Interpreter and Builtins
 - [x] Start Interpreter
 - [ ] Start Builtins
+- [ ] Change Interpreter to support Builtins

 ### Rules
 - [ ] Change DEFAULT_PROGRAM_TOKENS to tokens instead of dictionaries and functional instead of object-oriented and actually use them somewhere